tliokos/jquery-fullcalendar-crud/README.md

 ============

 1. Use sql/calendar.sql to build your database.
-2. Open lib/connect.php and change credentials according to your server
+2. Open lib/connect.php and change credentials according to your server's settings